Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/t/termcap/README.md

   * Note that this is a very primitive library.
 Its configure doesn't even pick up CFLAGS correctly so we feed it to make ourselves.

+  * From Clang 16 on the C standard needs to be set explicitly to c90 to avoid error messages about features forbidden in C99 or newer.